-The distribution strategy for iPhone also includes developing and maintaining global channels for providing customer support and after sales services.
+The distribution strategy for iPhone also includes developing and maintaining global channels for providing customer support and after-sales services.
 Official distributors carry out these functions.
-Because Apple has created a global network of official distributors, iPhones are not only available but also serviceable.
+Because Apple has created a worldwide network of official distributors, iPhones are not only available but also serviceable.
 After sales service is one of the critical reasons why iPhones are preferred over Android smartphones.

 4. Promotion: Advertising and PR Strategy for iPhone

 Apple does advertising.
 However, unlike other multinational conglomerates and direct competitors, the company spends considerably less on traditional ads and marketing, as well as digital marketing activities.
 Most ads made for iPhone typically appear on online platforms.

 Some of the ads appearing primarily on broadcast and print mediums are actually made and paid by network carriers or official Apple distributors.
 These primary intermediaries also pursue other promotional strategies to include specific sales promotion tactics such as sales discount, perks and privileges, and special offers, as well as after-sales services such as warrantees and customer support.

 Remember that the established reputation of Apple has enabled it to employ a specific marketing strategy for iPhone that requires minimal expenditures on ads and other promotions.
-The only notable grand promotional strategy for iPhone involves building and maintaining public relations by hosting trade and corporate events for product launch and announcements or previews.
+The only remarkable grand promotional strategy for iPhone involves building and maintaining public relations through the hosting of trade and corporate events for product launch and announcements or previews.

-These Apple events have been regularly attended by members of mainstream media, independent journalists and bloggers, tech enthusiasts and online influencers, and other stakeholders from across the globe.
+These Apple events have been regularly attended by members of the mainstream media, independent journalists and bloggers, tech enthusiasts and online influencers, and other stakeholders from across the globe.
 Note that the company even runs regular events for software developers under its World Wide Developers Conference series.